Willis Barnstone: Translations of The Restored New Testament

 Barnstone's biblical work is The Restored New Testament, Including The Gnostic Gospels of Thomas, Mary, and Judas.
 In this annotated translation and commentary, he restores the Latin, Greek, Aramaic, and Hebrew names to their original form.
-For Pilate, Andrew, Jesus and James, one reads Pilatus, Andreas, Yeshua, and Yaakov.
-To reveal the poetry of the New Testament, in the gospels he lineates Jesus's words as verse and renders Revelation and the Letters of Paul into blank verse.
-In his introduction he calls Revelation (Apocalypse) the great epic poem of the New Testament.
+Thus, for Pilate, Andrew, Jesus and James, one reads Pilatus, Andreas, Yeshua, and Yaakov.
+In the gospels, he lineates Jesus's words as verse and renders the Revelation and the Letters of Paul into blank verse.
+In his introduction, he calls Revelation (Apocalypse) "the great epic poem of the New Testament."

 The Library Journal in its 7/15/09 issue wrote, "In an achievement remarkable by almost any standard, and surely one of the events of the year in publishing, renowned poet and scholar Barnstone has created a new and lavish translation—almost transformation—of the canonical and noncanonical books associated with the New Testament.
 In part a continuation of his work in The New Covenant, Commonly Called the New Testament (2002) and The Other Bible (2005), and in many ways the completion of the pioneering efforts of other modern translators like Robert Alter, Reynolds Price, and Richmond Lattimore,...
 The high bar Barnstone has set for himself is the creation of an English-language Scripture that will move poets much as the 1611 King James Version moved Milton and Blake.
 Only time will tell if Barnstone has achieved his goal, but his work is fascinating, invigorating, and often beautiful."